 What To Do If You Encounter Sharks While Snorkeling

-It’s no surprise that a shark is one of the most dangerous creatures one can encounter while snorkeling.
-That’s why it’s important to know what to do in case something like that happens to you.
+It’s no surprise that a shark is one of the most dangerous creatures one can encounter in the ocean.
+That’s why it’s important to know what to do when snorkeling in case something like that happens to you.
 In this article, we’ll provide you with helpful tips and information so that you can keep yourself safe while enjoying the snorkeling experience.

 What Should You Do If You See Sharks While Snorkeling?

 Even though shark attacks in Kauai are not common, the possibility of you being attacked still exists.
-In case you detect this dangerous fish approaching you, do the following to prevent an attack:
+In case you detect this dangerous fish approaching you, do the following to prevent an attack while in the water:

 Go For the Nearest Safety